An Expanded Look at the Graphic Designer Job Description

 Now you know

 As long as you build your career on a solid foundation of design theory and fundamentals, you’ll be able to roll with the punches and embrace the quirks of the job.
-Learn how you can prepare yourself in our article, Is a Graphic Design Degree Worth It or Worthless?
+Learn how a degree can prepare you for these challenges in our article, “Is a Graphic Design Degree Worth It or Worthless?”

 Adobe Photoshop, InDesign, and Illustrator are registered trademarks of Adobe Software Systems, Inc.

 1Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, [information accessed January, 2020] www.bls.gov/ooh/.
 Employment conditions in your area may vary.